SldinkarGECA/Genuine-Charity-Application/README.md

 1. Shreyas Penkar - </br> It was awesome working as a leader in this project.
 I learnt how Blockchains work giving me a clear understanding of the various moving pieces and concepts regarding Blockchain.
 I was able to contribute to a solidity contract and write tests for the same.
 I gained many useful skills related to management, leadership, team-work and also got to know a lot about my co-workers and mentors.
 It was fun working with them on this project.
 So, overall it was a huge success.
 2. Jainam Dharod - Description
 3. Purva Anjarlekar - Description
 4. Aishwarya Harkare - </br> Collaborating with the team was indeed wonderful experience for me.
 Working on this project I could dive into the whole new world of Blockchain Technology.I learnt Smart Contract , Solidity programming language through this project.
 I got to write a bit of Smart Contract for this Application.
 Further, I coordinated with my collegue Purva Anjarlekar in making Frontend of the website.
 Working with Teammates and mentors helped me gain skills such as team-work , communication skills.
 Thus, this was a great adventure for me.
-5. Rohan Sawai - Description
+5. Rohan Sawai - </br> It was an incredible experience for me.
+I got to learn the concept of Blockchain technology and various concepts related to Blockchain.
+As a member of this team, I contributed to the Solidity contract, a small part of frontend and also wrote tests.
+I learned skills like team-work, time-management and how to effectively communicate with my team.
+Furthermore, would like to thank our leader, Shreyas and mentors for guiding me right from basic learning resources.
+Overall it was an amazing experience!
 6. Santanu Kumar - Description